An alternative quality of life ranking on the basis of remittances: Introduction

 Our \href{http://www.worldbank.org/en/topic/migrationremittancesdiasporaissues/brief/migration-remittances-data}{dataset} contains estimates of bilateral remittances by the World Bank, based on migrant stocks, host country incomes, and origin country incomes \citep{WorldBank2017}.
 They are not officially reported data since bilateral remittance flows are not registered appropriately.
-The estimation uses the methodology of \citet{RathaShaw2007}, who have devised a simple formula to allocate the recorded remittances received by each country to the source countries.
+The estimation uses the methodology of \citet{RathaShaw2007} who have devised a simple formula to allocate the recorded remittances received by each country to the source countries.
 This applies a remittance function assuming that the amount sent by an average worker increases with the migrant's income but at a decreasing rate.
 Furthermore, in the case of migration to a country where the per capita income is lower than in the host country, the transfer is supposed to be at least as much as the per capita income of the origin country.

+Our paper contributes to the literature on alternative quality of life country indexes, surveyed in \citet{SomarribaPena2009}, but offers a new approach using pairwise comparisons.

 The paper is structured as follows.
+Section~\ref{literature} surveys previous literature.
 Section~\ref{Sec2} outlines the theoretical background of our calculations.
-The alternative quality of life rankings are presented in Section~\ref{Sec3}, while Section~\ref{Sec4} summarizes the main findings.
+The alternative quality of life rankings are presented in Section~\ref{Sec3}, while Section~\ref{Sec4} summarises the main findings.